Juniper/contrail-windows-docs/doc/For developers/Technical documentation/Docker_HNS.md

-## How to run docker daemon in debug mode

-Just run dockerd.exe -D in console or add "debug": true to config and restart daemon.

 ## What exactly happens during container creation

 For windows there is only one [graph driver](https://blog.mobyproject.org/where-are-containerds-graph-drivers-145fc9b7255) which is called windowsfilter.
 It is basically wrapper for hcsshim requests which is wrapper for HCS requests.

+Let's follow calls from this command:
-Command discussed: docker run -id --name example microsoft/windowsservercore powershell
+`docker run -id --network examplenetwork --name example microsoft/windowsservercore powershell`

-Calling POST /v1.39/containers/create?name=example
+1. Calling POST /v1.39/containers/create?name=example

     Container creation is pretty straightforward:

     1. Function ContainerCreate from container.go is called with configuration parameters.
-Most relevant function in chain is create function from daemon\graphdriver\windows\windows.go
+Most relevant function in chain is create function from `daemon\graphdriver\windows\windows.go`
-1. Request for layer mount path of parent layers, in this case windowsservercore image, is sent to hcsshim (hcsshim::GetLayerMountPath).
-This wiil be just path to directoy as they are read-only.
+    1. Request for layer mount path of parent layers, in this case windowsservercore image, is sent to hcsshim (`hcsshim::GetLayerMountPath`).
+This is just path to directory as image layers are read-only.
+To read about layers see [here](https://docs.docker.com/storage/storagedriver/) and [here](https://medium.com/@jessgreb01/digging-into-docker-layers-c22f948ed612)
-1. Resuest for creation of scratch layer (in other words read-write layer, which is for some unknown reason called sandbox layer in hscshim) is sent to hcsshim.
-Note that id of this layer will and should be an id of a container. (hcsshim::CreateScratchLayer)
+    1. Request for creation of scratch layer (in other words read-write layer, which is for some unknown reason called sandbox layer in hcsshim) is sent to hcsshim.
+Note that id of this layer will be an id of a container. (`hcsshim::CreateScratchLayer`)

-Calling POST /v1.39/containers/f7288bb4dc15d08dfe6cddb1830b06d88e1384967b6cda19165c5019a9575d3d/wait?condition=next-exit
+1. Calling POST /v1.39/containers/container_id/wait?condition=next-exit
     This just means "wait for the next time the state changes to a non-running state", which should happen immediately after creation is completed.

+1. Calling POST /v1.39/containers/container_id/start
-This is it for creation part, now request for starting container is sent.
-During the starting phase if networking is provided it will also be created.
+    During the starting phase if definition of networking stack is provided it will also be created.
-Calling POST /v1.39/containers/f7288bb4dc15d08dfe6cddb1830b06d88e1384967b6cda19165c5019a9575d3d/start

     1. At the beginning container base filesystem is mounted.
-This is done by calling Get() function from windowsfilter driver on newly created RW layer. hcsshim::ActivateLayer is the call that mounts RW layer (wiil appear as a volume on the host) and hscshim::PrepareLayer intializes the filesystem filter for that container.
+This is done by calling `Get()` function from windowsfilter driver on newly created RW layer. `hcsshim::ActivateLayer` is the call that mounts RW layer (wiil appear as a volume on the host) and `hscshim::PrepareLayer` intializes the filesystem filter for that container.

     Next part is network configuration:

-## What exactly happens during attaching container to network
+    See definitions for docker terminology [here](https://github.com/docker/libnetwork/blob/master/docs/design.md)]

-### Compartments
+    Compartments

-Compartments are Windows network namespaces.
-To list comnpartments run Get-NetCompartment. there is one default compartment for OS which has CompartmentId = 1 and type Native.
-Container compartments will have CompartmentType Unspecified.
-To link compartment to a container look into CompartemntDesciption field, it will have format "\Container_(container_id)"
+    Compartments are Windows network namespaces, that are, from user perspective, read-only.
+To list compartments run `Get-NetCompartment`.
+There is one default compartment for OS which has `CompartmentId = 1` and type `Native`.
+Container compartments will have `CompartmentType` `Unspecified`.
+To link compartment to a container look into `CompartmentDescription` field, it will have format `"\Container_(container_id)"`.
+To check routes in the compartment run `Get-NetRoute -CompartmentId comapartmentId`.

-### Interafaces
+    Interfaces

-To list container interfaces run  get-netipinterface -addressfamily Ipv4 -includeallcompartments | Where InterfaceAlias -Like "*Container NIC*"
+    To list container interfaces run `Get-NetIpInterface -AddressFamily IPv4 -IncludeAllCompartments | Where InterfaceAlias -Like "*Container NIC*"`.
-To get interace from specific compartment check execute get-netipinterface -addressfamily Ipv4 -includeallcompartments -compartmentId id.
+    To get interace from specific compartment execute `Get-NetIpInterface -AddressFamily IPv4 -IncludeAllCompartments -CompartmentId id`.

+    1. Firstly network endpoint is created.
+In case of Contrail Windows project the call is sent ot contrail-cnm-plugin that subsequently calls `hscshim::CreateEndpoint` call.
+At his point endpoint extist only as a virtual resource in HNS.
+    1. Now, during `Join()` operation, network endpoint should be connected to sanbox but as network compartment API is not open and contrail-cnm-plugin cannot do it.
+It'll be done during creation of the container by hcsshim.

+    Last part is creation of the container
+    1. `hcsshim::CreateComputeSystem` creates container.
+It seems that it also creates its vNIC, network compartment and vswitch port for it as they become visible only after this command is run.
+However, it requires further investigation to be certain.
+    1. `hcsshim::ComputeSystem::Start` and `hcsshim::ComputeSystem::CreateProces` start container and creates its process.

-## Fun Facts
+### Fun Facts

+To see HNS and HCS logs run `Get-WinEvent -Filterhashtable @{LogName="Microsoft-Windows-Hyper-V-Compute-Operational"}` but they just seem to have basic messages and timestamps

-Docker on Windows doesn't support restoring containers when daemon dies
+Docker on Windows doesn't support restoring containers when daemon dies.

-To see the id of image layer run docker image inspect imagename and look under GraphDriver key
+To see the id of image layer run `docker image inspect imagename` and look under `GraphDriver` key

-To see layers just list C:\ProgramData\docker\windowsfilter\ directory.
+To see layers just list `C:\ProgramData\docker\windowsfilter\` directory.

-To see layerchain for container see C:\ProgramData\docker\windowsfilter\continer_id\layerchain.json
+To see layerchain for container see `C:\ProgramData\docker\windowsfilter\continer_id\layerchain.json`

-Winddows doesn't behave well when mounted RW layer id isnt't the same as id of container

 Volume path for a given mounted layer may change over time on Windows by design.